Edwin T. Meredith: Wilson administration

 Once a member of the Populist Party, he was later active as a Democrat, and ran unsuccessfully for a U.S. Senate seat in 1914.
 In 1916, he ran unsuccessfully for governor.

 Despite his unsuccessful campaigns, Meredith maintained a high profile among rural voters and farmers because of his magazine.
 As a result, Woodrow Wilson appointed him to the Treasury Department's Advisory Committee on Excess Profits, and he served on the board of directors of the Federal Reserve Bank of Chicago from 1918 until 1920.

 In 1918 Wilson appointed Meredith to the American War Mission, which visited England and France to observe U.S. military activities and report to Wilson on recommendations for improving conditions for service members serving in World War I.

-On February 2, 1920, Meredith was appointed U.S. secretary of agriculture, succeeding David F. Houston, who had been appointed U.S. secretary of the treasury.
+On February 2, 1920, Meredith was appointed Secretary of Agriculture, succeeding David F. Houston, who had been appointed Secretary of the Treasury.

 Later career

 He was succeeded by Henry C. Wallace at the start of Warren G. Harding's administration in 1921, and he returned to publishing.
 He bought the Dairy Farmer in 1922, and later started Fruit, Garden, and Home, which he later renamed Better Homes and Gardens.

 In 1924, Meredith supported William G. McAdoo for president.
 When the convention deadlocked, Meredith allowed his name to be put forward as Iowa's favorite son before the nomination went to John W. Davis on the 103rd ballot.
 Davis personally offered the vice presidential nomination to Meredith, but he refused the offer.
 Meredith's supporters planned to suggest his name for president again in 1928, but he declined because of illness.

 Meredith died in Des Moines on June 17, 1928, and was buried at Glendale Masonic Cemetery in Des Moines.

 After his death his company, the Meredith Corporation, continued publication of Better Homes and Gardens and other magazines.
 He was later inducted into the Advertising Hall of Fame.
 In 2008, Meredith was named by Professional Remodeler magazine as one of the 11 most influential people in the history of remodeling.